Ernyoke/certified-aws-solutions-architect-professional/03-networking/vpc.md

     - We need different subnets for different routing
     - Internet-facing load balancers can communicates with private instances.
 Internet facing load balancer needs to run in a public subnet
     - Number of subnets needed: number of subnets needed for the APP * AZs
+    - NAT Gateway: we cannot have the NAT Gateway in the same subnet in which we would want the resources to also use it.
+Reason: we cannot have 2 default routes in the Route Table